Best Golf Balls for Mid Handicappers in 2023

 • A bit of run on the chips but I like bump and run so not a big deal

 We like to call this a tamed down Tour-level ball.
-The construction is not as advanced on the interior but the outer cover made of urethane makes a big difference in spin.
-Combined with a low compression core, you have a ball to blast you through the big 80 or even breaking 90 every time.
+The construction is not as advanced on the interior but the outer cover is made of urethane and it makes a big difference in spin.
+Combined with a low compression core, the Tour Response is built for control: keeping the ball in play, stopping the ball on the green and give you next-level feel with your wedges and putter.

 The difference between a surlyn and a urethane covered ball is something you need to experience to believe.
-Your chips and pitches just stop with no bounding far beyond the pin leaving those awful 20 footers for par.
+Your chips and pitches just stop with no bounding on past the pin, leaving those awful 20 footers for par.

 My experience with the ball

-I have played Tour Response golf balls and they are excellent.
-The ball spins a lot on approaches and especially with wedges in hand.
+I have played Tour Response golf balls and they are excellent even with my faster swing speed.
+The ball spins a lot on approaches, especially with wedges in hand.
 I actually prefer a much firmer ball because I find this ball spins too much for me on the approaches with wedges.
+At a lower swing speed, the ball will stop right at the pitch mark.

 Off the putter face, the Tour Response is nice and soft like all urethane balls and feels as good as any.
-From the tee, at swing speeds above 105 mph, you may be better off with a firmer golf ball as I find I get more distance with a ball with compression of 80 to 100.
+I would recommend the Tour Response to 7 to 15 handicappers swinging less than 105 mph with their driver.
+If you swing faster, try a ball with compression of 80-100.

 Reasons to buy